 A Guide to Free & Cheap Things to Do in Florida

 Five dollars may not seem like a lot of money nowadays.
 But all around the state, there are endless free things to do in Florida, and many more that take less than a Lincoln to enjoy.
 From historic tours, to boat rides, to secluded state parks and more, you’ll definitely find something to enjoy from our list of cheap things to do in Florida.

-The sun is shining the weather is warming up and it is time to start planning your summer vacation.
-Whether you want to sightsee brush up on some history or just relax on a white-sand beach, Florida offers a wide variety of activities from which to choose that are all under or very near to $5.
+Whether you want to sightsee, brush up on some history, or just relax on a white-sand beach, Florida offers a wide variety of activities from which to choose that are all under or very near to $5.

 The information below provides fun and exciting activities and attractions to do year-round while visiting the Sunshine State that won’t empty your wallet.
 For additional information on ways to stretch your dollar further, check out details via the links or on our Florida Vacation Deals page.

 (Arranged from north to south by category.)

 Cheap Things to Do in Florida: Outdoors

 ST. AUGUSTINE − At the southern end of the 18-mile Anastasia Island St. Augustine Beach awaits fishermen reeling for some action.
 Cast a line from the beach or pier and the least you can do is catch some Florida sunshine.
 Bait and tackle are available on-site as well as picnic tables playground showers and a volleyball court.
-While admission to the beach is now $6 for residents and $7 for non-residents it's still an opportunity for fun in the sun and savings.
+It's an opportunity for fun in the sun and savings.
 (904) 471-1596.

 DAYTONA BEACH − Beachgoers can sun splash and beat the heat at Volusia County’s Sun Splash Park.
 The park features an interactive water fountain decorative walkways a shaded playground volleyball courts and picnic areas.
 Admission is free to the four-acre facility which also provides 95 off-beach parking spaces and is open from sunrise to sunset.
 (386) 258-4529.